Katherine Edgcumbe

+Background

 She was born Katherine St. John, a daughter of John St. John of Bletsoe and Sybil, a daughter or cousin of Rhys ap Morgan.
 She was the sister of John St. John who died in 1558.

+Career

 She first married Gruffydd ap Rhys ap Thomas.
-She was appointed to wait on Catherine of Aragon in October 1501.
-They served Catherine of Aragon and Prince Arthur at Ludlow Castle.
+She was appointed to wait on Katherine of Aragon in October 1501.
+They served Katherine of Aragon and Prince Arthur at Ludlow Castle.
+Gruffydd and Katherine attended Henry VIII at the Field of the Cloth of Gold in 1520.
 Gruffydd ap Rhys died in 1521 and was buried near Prince Arthur at Worcester Cathedral.
 Their son, Rhys ap Gruffydd was executed for treason at the Tower of London in 1531.

-Katherine married secondly Piers or Peter Edgcumbe (died August 1539) of Cotehele in Cornwall in 1532.
+Katherine married secondly Piers or Peter Edgcumbe (died August 1539) of Cotehele in Cornwall, by 1525, when in 1524–5, Sir Piers and Katherine were sent three gallons of wine “at their first homecoming.”
 A carved panel from a bed tester still at Cotehele, depicting the Expulsion of Adam and Eve, is sometimes said to have been hers.

+She was a lady in waiting to Anne of Cleves in 1540, as a lady of the privy chamber with Lady Rutland and Lady Browne.
 The chronicle writer John Stow included a story about her at the court of Henry VIII.
 In June 1540, Elinor Rutland, Lady Jane Rochford, and "Lady Katherine Egecombe" were talking with Anne of Cleves at Westminster.
 They asked her if she was pregnant, and she said no. Katherine Edgcumbe asked if she was sure, since she slept with Henry every night.
 The three women made and signed a formal deposition or statement about this conversation, which was relevant to the issue of whether the royal marriage had been consummated.

+According to Agnes Strickland, she was a Lady of the Privy-Chamber to Katherine Howard.